Plumbush: Buildings

 The main Plumbush building is one of four located on a 9 acre parcel backed by Cold Spring Cemetery, the remnant of Parrott's original 65 acre (26 ha) farm, across Route 9D from the entrance to Fair Lawn, home of painter Thomas Prichard Rossiter.
-It was named Plumbush after another nearby farm by its original owner, Agnes Shewan (daughter of Scottish American businessman James Shewan), later the Marquise Agnes Rizzo dei Ritii, in the early 19th century.
-One of the other buildings, a wood house, is also considered a contributing resource to the historic value of the property.
+One of the other buildings, a wood house remodeled by Harney, has been further altered in the 21st century.

 Harney's house consists of three rectangular sections, which remain largely intact today.
 The two-story 23 by 33-foot (7 by 10 m) main block is topped with a hipped roof shingled in patterned slate.
 A veranda with rounded corner is wrapped around the south and west sides.
 The other original sections are the 15-foot (5 m) square east wing and a one-story wing with gabled roof.
 Two other wings, added when the house was converted into a restaurant, are concealed from view and designed so as not to detract from the house's overall character.

 Much of the original fenestration and ornamentation remains.
 Newer additions, such as a wrought-iron spiral staircase between the veranda and the second floor has, as with the additions, been designed to be sympathetic with what already exists.